Rishabh862/GREEN-Project-Employee-Attrition-Analysis/README.md

 Younger employees and those with lower income or shorter tenure tend to leave more frequently.
 Certain departments experience higher attrition rates, highlighting areas for retention focus.
-Would you like me to make it shorter (for a GitHub repository tagline) or more detailed (for a README.md description)?